 Avast's Sandbox feature allows you to test out new software in a separate, protected space on your computer before it interacts with the rest of your hard drive, so you can make sure it's safe.

 And if you've ever worried about strangers using your wireless network, Avast's Wi-Fi protection will stop them in their tracks, and it monitors for hackers on hardwire networks as well.

 Most email providers offer spam filters as part of their services, but few offer customization options like the ones available through Avast.
 With Avast, you can adjust the strength of the filter and automatically whitelist email addresses you send mail to.

 Downloading Avast is pretty straightforward.
 We did find a few glitches with installation, but they're easily fixed.

-Confusing Setup Several customers complain that even though they bought a one- or two-year license for the program, their installation screen shows that they only have a thirty-day license.
-We looked into this issue and learned that you need to enter your product code into the program in order for it to update the license.
+The subscription setup can also be confusing.
+Several customers complain that even though they bought a one- or two-year license for the program, their installation screen shows that they only have a thirty-day license.
+Turns out, you need to enter your product code into the program in order for it to update the license.

 Protection and Performance

 Avast has one of the lightest touches on the market when it comes to quietly doing its job without interfering with your computer experience, but its scans may run longer than expected.